 The Skanska Employee Ownership Program (Seop) is the Skanska Group's share savings program.
 The purpose of the program is to strengthen the Group's ability to retain and recruit qualified personnel and to align employees more closely to the company and its shareholders.
 The program provides employees with the opportunity to invest in Skanska AB's shares while receiving an incentive in the form of possible allotment of additional shares.
 The allotment is predominantly performance-based.
 Shares are only allotted after a three-year vesting period.
 To be able to earn matching shares and performance shares, a person must be employed throughout the vesting period and have retained the shares purchased under the program.
 The initial program, Seop 1, with investment period 2008-2010, was concluded in 2013, when performance and matching shares were allocated.
 The investment period for Seop 2 was 2011-2013 and allocation began in 2014.
 Seop 3 was launched in 2014 and 2014-2016 was the investment period.
-Seop 4 started in January 2017.
-Seop 2, Seop 3 and Seop 4 are essentially the same as Seop 1.
-The costs of Seop 2, Seop 3 and Seop 4 are measured in accordance with IFRS 2 Share-based Payment.
-The amount has been reported as an operating expense and non-interest-bearing liability to Skanska AB.
-Social insurance contributions for Seop 2, Seop 3 and Seop 4 have been calculated in accordance with UFR 7, IFRS 2.
-This means that social insurance contributions for the cost for the year of Seop are recognized as operating expenses and other provisions this year.
+Seop 4 started in January 2017 and 2017-2019 was the investment period.
+Seop 5 started in January 2020.
+Seop 2, Seop 3, Seop 4 and Seop 5 are measured in accordance with IFRS 2 Shared- based payment The amount has been reported as an operating expense and non-interest-bearing liability to Skanska AB Social insurance contributions for the cost for the year of Seop are recognized as operating expenses and other provisions this year.